Worldwide Guide to Women in Leadership

 (Female suffrage 1955) An ancient Empire (Abyssinia) was occupied by Italy 1936-41 and became a republic 1974

-See also Ethiopia Heads and Ethiopia Parliament
+See also Ethiopia Heads of State and Ethiopia Parliament

 1966-71 Assistant Minister of Foreign Affairs Youdith Imre